Skip to content

 Where the salon routes still beat endless touch-ups

 Even the blended route is usually a handful of appointments, not a forever cadence.
 Compare that to years of monthly coverage.
-If you have been coloring for a decade, the lifetime total of touch-ups dwarfs a one-time transition - which is exactly the logic behind our real annual cost of looking put together guide.
+If you have been coloring for a decade, the lifetime total of touch-ups dwarfs a one-time transition, which is exactly the logic behind our real annual cost of looking put together guide.

 Bridging the awkward middle

 Most people quit a transition during the demarcation-line phase, not because of cost.
-A temporary root concealer or gray-blending powder buys you time between trims for a few dollars per use - and if you decide gray is not for you, our concealer vs permanent kit cost comparison shows the cheapest way back to full coverage.
+A temporary root concealer or gray-blending powder buys you time between trims for a few dollars per use, and if you decide gray is not for you, our concealer vs permanent kit cost comparison shows the cheapest way back to full coverage.

 The break-even math is simple: any transition that costs less than a few years of touch-ups comes out ahead, and cold-turkey grow-out wins immediately because your recurring coloring cost falls to zero.